 The field of agricultural economics deals with the economic and social issues related to food, fiber, biofuels and natural resources.

-In a world with more than six billion people, a growing population and limited natural resources, it is fair to say that agricultural economists face a challenging role in the future of humankind.
+In a world with more than seven billion people, a growing population and limited natural resources, it is fair to say that agricultural economists face a challenging role in the future of humankind.

 How the planet will manage its natural resources while simultaneously increasing its production of food, fiber and biofuels in a sustainable manner to meet the growing demand, will greatly depend on the unique skills of future agricultural economists leaders.